 THE Peter Fuller PROJECT

-April 28th 2015, marked a quarter century since my father, the intense, unique and deeply troubled art critic Peter Fuller passed away in a car accident in 1990, below is my tribute to him and my growing research for a film based on his journals.
+It has been a quarter century since my father, the intense, unique and troubled art critic Peter Fuller passed away in a car accident in 1990, below is my tribute to him and my growing research for a film based on his journals.
 As part of the extensive research I am undertaking for this project, I'm publishing some of my findings here and on my blog.
 Developing this project has had a deep affect on me, challenged my personal beliefs as well forming a relationship with the father I never had.
-This January I'll be taking a trip back to London to get into the archive at the TATE and scour his journals for what really went on.
-In the meantime here's what I've found so far:
+The TATE archive were incredibly generous recently letting me in to dig through the archive and find out in all the secrets buried in his many journals, letters and correspondences.

 Peter died in a car accident 1990, I was in the car, as was my mother Stephanie Burns she survived but my baby brother Gabriel did not.
 With a broken hip my mother pulled from the broken wreckage and saved my life.
 I personally happen to agree with Ivana Chubbuck when she said "Discovering and understanding your personal pain is an inherent part of the acting process...
 Aristotle defined the struggle of the individual to win as the essence of all drama.
 Overcoming and winning against all the hurdles and conflicts of life is what makes dynamic people".
 Or the painter Enrique Martinez Celaya "Your strength as an artist does not have to come from your best qualities or gifts.
 An artist can rise from a deficiency within himself."